Spinach Baby Food Recipes, Ideas and Information

 Look for spinach bunches that have tender, fresh, vivid green leaves – if the leaves are yellowing, then they are old and subsequently less nutritious.

-You may wish to choose organic spinach for use in your baby food recipes, although spinach no longer appears on the Environmental Working Group’s ‘Dirty Dozen’ – the fruits and veggies most likely to be high in pesticide residues.
-This means that buying organic spinach is not as essential as it once was.
+We recommend that you choose organic spinach for use in your baby food recipes.
+Conventionally grown spinach now ranks #2 on the Environmental Working Group’s ‘Dirty Dozen’ – the fruits and veggies most likely to be high in pesticide residues.

 Keep your spinach in a plastic bag in the refrigerator crisper, where it should last for around 4 days (although it’s advisable to use it as quickly as possible to make the most of its nutrients).
 Don’t wash it before you store it, as this will make it deteriorate more quickly.